Cowboy Bebop: Live-action release date, cast, plot and news

 Cowboy Bebop will be released on Netflix worldwide on Friday 19th November 2021.

 The show was originally set to be released in 2020, but was delayed after star John Cho suffered a knee injury on set, which pushed production back by eight months.
 Filming eventually wrapped in March 2021.

-John Cho will be playing the lead role of Spike Siegel, a bounty hunter from Mars and a former member of the Red Dragon Crime Syndicate.
+Netflix's Cowboy Bebop's cast will feature John Cho in the lead role of Spike Siegel, a bounty hunter from Mars and a former member of the Red Dragon Crime Syndicate.
 Cho is best known for starring in the Harold and Kumar films opposite Kal Penn as well as playing Sulu in the Star Trek reboot.
-He grew his hair out long to replicate Spike’s signature anime look.
+He grew his hair out long to replicate Spike's signature anime look.

 Luke Cage's Mustafa Shakir is on board the Bebop also as Jet Black, an ex-policeman bounty hunter with a cybernetic arm.
 They'll both be joined by Jurassic World: Fallen Kingdom actress Daniella Pineda as Faye Valentine, a woman in excessive debt after spending 54 years in suspended animation.

 The Boys star Alex Hassell will be playing Spike's ex-partner and power-hungry gangster Vicious, while Revenge's Elena Satine portrays Julia, a mysterious woman who has had complicated romantic relationships with both Spike and Vicious.